infamousjoeg/authn-iam-ec2-demo/README.md

 1. Generate an AWS signature for IAM authentication.
 2. Exchange the signature for a Conjur session token.
-3. Instantiate a Conjur client and fetch the secret specified by `CONJUR_SECRET_ID`.
+3. Instantiate a Conjur client using the environment variables and fetch the secret specified by `CONJUR_SECRET_ID`.

 ## Docker